Well, I don’t know about you, but these last few months have been pretty challenging.

 Emotional First-Aid Kit 101: What It Is and Isn’t

 Just to recap, an emotional first aid kit is totally proverbial (no actual toolboxes required!).
 It’s a set of unique practices, behaviors, and creative interventions designed to comfort, support, and bring relief to your body, mind, heart, and soul in particularly challenging times.

 These are some tools you can pull out when it seems like everything’s going wrong and your standard self-care routines just aren’t cutting it for you anymore.
 An emotional first aid kit is an ongoing practice of self-awareness and self-care, supporting you in recognizing what you need, and getting curious and creative about how you can meet your needs through life’s many ups and downs.

-For the purposes of today’s exercise, I’m going to walk you through the four areas for which we want to develop tools, and invite you to identify 2-3 creative interventions for each area.
-This will be the foundation of your own ever-evolving emotional first aid kit.
+For the purposes of today’s exercise, I’m going to walk you through the four areas for which we want to develop tools and invite you to identify 2-3 creative interventions for each area.
+This will the foundation of your own ever-evolving emotional first aid kit.